hitoshi-watase/sercrod/docs/reference/directives/websocket.md

 - For non-clickable elements:

-  - Nablla attempts one connection on the next animation frame.
+  - Sercrod attempts one connection on the next animation frame.
   - After an error or close, you can:
     - Re-render the element.
     - Or use the host’s `websocket` controller to reconnect.